MasteryEducation/CPAExamsMastery.com/content/far/4/24/3/index.md

 ---

-## SEO-Optimized Quiz: Test Your Knowledge of Adjusting Entries & Disclosures
+## Quiz: Test Your Knowledge of Adjusting Entries & Disclosures

 {{< quizdown >}}